ElmerDivi/Managing-La-Fab/README.md

 ## About the tournament

 Inspired by the idea of youth academies
-and a similar goal to _find players_ among the youth (and unnoticed),
+with a similar goal to _find players_ among the youth (and unnoticed),
 La Fabrica is a tournament hosted by football players of JECRC Foundation, Jaipur.

 Brainchild of Kamal Singh Saroha (passing batch 2018),